felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 Eventually, reading your journal will take as long as reading a real book.
 You will quickly begin to face the same problems that real books had to solve ages ago.
-For example: in my journal, I give information about blameless postmortems in 3 different places.
+For example, in my journal, I give information about blameless postmortems in 3 different places.
 That was unavoidable: how could I plan that the book would have nuggets about postmortems in different sections and chapters?